 Choosing South Beach Snacks

-If convenience is your number one priority, you can always buy South Beach Diet snacks a la carte.
+If convenience is your number one priority, you can always buy South Beach Diet snacks A La Carte.
 They come perfectly portioned, so they’re great for the office, the car, your purse, diaper bag or late nights when you don’t feel like measuring out one ounce or two tablespoons.
-You can also look for South Beach keto-friendly snack recipes in The Palm or on the Tracker app.
-You’ll have need to grab a few ingredients to whip up these recipes, but it’s nice to not have to do any research or double checking.
+You can also look for South Beach Keto Friendly snack recipes on The Palm or on the Tracker app.
+You’ll need to grab a few ingredients to whip up these recipes, but it’s nice to not have to do any research or double checking.
 Just follow the directions.